 02 of 10

 A fear of fireworks is another common dog phobia.
-Similar to a fear of thunderstorms, the loud and unpredictable sounds and light displays of fireworks make many dogs tremble in fear.
+Similar to the fear of thunderstorms, the loud and unpredictable sounds and light displays of fireworks make many dogs tremble in fear.
 For some dogs, slowly getting them used to the sound of fireworks can eliminate the phobia.
 In other cases, you may need to use management techniques.
 Dogs with a severe fireworks phobia may need to be treated with an anti-anxiety medication or sedatives.

 03 of 10